AABC Anti-Racism Bursary

 What is included:

 The Anti-Racism Bursary covers the registration and textbook costs of one applicant per distance education course offered by the AABC.
-The bursary applies to the 2022-2023 distance education courses, including:
+The bursary applies to the upcoming distance education courses offered during the April 2024 - March 2025 fiscal year, including:

 How to apply: